 How Can I Prevent The Reoccurrence Of Stones?

 Stones should be sent to a laboratory for analysis.
 All stones are less likely to form if your pet has free access to water and frequent opportunities to urinate.
 Stones are less likely in dilute urine.
-Adding one quarter teaspoon-full of salt to one pint of water that your pet consumes will increase the amount of water it drinks.

 Eliminating bacterial urinary tract infections and checking (bacterial culture and sensitivity) the urine of dogs prone to them twice a year helps prevent stones that occur due to the alkaline urine infections cause.